s3743633/Prototype01/Readme.txt

 * In the menu, you can heal, check status, and quit the game.
 To enter them type, 'heal', 'check status', 'quit the game' or 'exit' to leave

-* On the navigation menu, you can enter the equipment menu.
-Type 'equipment' to enter.
+* On the navigation menu, you can enter the inventory menu.
+Type 'inventory' to enter.

 * From here, you can equip items.
 Type the name of the item you want to equip. eg 'pointy stick'